Help with energy bills – £400 energy rebate and more

 What happens if your energy company goes bust?

 When an energy company goes out of business, its customers are simply moved to another company.
 You won't need to do anything.
-And, as all providers are currently charging the energy price cap, you won't end up paying extra either.

 In a very small number of cases, the government may decide that a failing provider is too big and has too many customers to move to a competitor.
 If so, they'll place the company into what's known as 'special administration'.